pingcap/tidb-operator/docs/CONTRIBUTING.md

 $ git remote add upstream git@github.com:pingcap/tidb-operator.git
 ```

-Since you don't have write access to upstream repo, you should disable pushing to upstream master
+Since you don't have write access to the upstream repository, you need to disable pushing to upstream master:

 ```sh
 $ git remote set-url --push upstream no_push